Goniotomy for Congenital Glaucoma

 way for fluid to flow out of the eye.
 Goniotomy is a surgery for children only.

 Babies who have goniotomy for glaucoma

 need to be watched carefully after surgery to make sure their glaucoma is

 controlled.
 The pressure in their eyes needs to be measured frequently.

 over the iris (the colored part of the eye) is not cloudy.

 How Well It Works

-glaucoma was present at birth or began late in childhood.1 If pressure in the eye increases, the
+Goniotomy is successful for more than 80 out of 100 children whose glaucoma was not present at birth.1 If pressure in the eye increases, the

 procedure may need to be repeated.